isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

         <li class="Numbering" style="font-size:17px"><details>
 		<summary><b><font color="#009427">What are the enhancements to the Workfare Income Supplement Scheme?</font></b></summary>The Government will enhance Workfare from Work Year 2023:<ol class="loweralph">
 <li style="padding-bottom: 2px; font-size:15.5px"><b>Qualifying monthly income cap raised from $2,300 to $2,500</b><sup>1</sup>.
 This takes into account income growth of Singaporeans.</li>
 <li style="padding-bottom: 2px; font-size:15.5px"><b>Extension of Workfare to those aged 30 - 34</b>.
-The payouts will help them better cope with their expenses and to start saving early for their retirement.</li>
+The payments will help them better cope with their expenses and to start saving early for their retirement.</li>
-<li style="padding-bottom: 2px; font-size:15.5px"><b>Higher annual Workfare payouts of up to $4,200</b>.
-Payouts depend on age and income, and have been enhanced across all age bands.
-Eligible employees can receive up to $4,200 per year in payouts, compared to $4,000 per year today.
-Older workers will continue to receive the highest payouts.
-The payouts for self-employed persons are set at two-thirds of employee payouts and will be correspondingly increased.</li>
+<li style="padding-bottom: 2px; font-size:15.5px"><b>Higher annual Workfare payments of up to $4,200</b>.
+Payments depend on age and income, and have been enhanced across all age bands.
+Eligible employees can receive up to $4,200 per year in payments, compared to $4,000 per year today.
+Older workers will continue to receive the highest payments.
+The payments for self-employed persons are set at two-thirds of employee payments and will be correspondingly increased.</li>
-<li style="padding-bottom: 2px; font-size:15.5px"><b>All persons with disabilities (PWDs) will qualify for the highest Workfare payout tier (up to $4,200), regardless of age.</b></li>
+<li style="padding-bottom: 2px; font-size:15.5px"><b>All persons with disabilities (PWDs) will qualify for the highest Workfare payment tier (up to $4,200), regardless of age.</b></li>
 <li style="padding-bottom: 2px; font-size:15.5px"><b>Minimum qualifying monthly income criterion of $500</b>.
 To encourage regular employment, Singaporean workers will need to earn at least $500 per month to qualify for Workfare.</li></ol><sup>1</sup>In addition, one must earn an average gross monthly income of not more than $2,500 in the past 12 months.<br><br></details></li>
 <li class="Numbering" style="font-size:17px"><details><summary><b><font color="#009427">Why will Workfare enhancements only take place in 2023?</font></b></summary>
 Implementing the Workfare enhancements in 2023 provides sufficient time to make the required system changes, for smooth implementation of the enhancements.<br><br>